MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/shell/using-light-theme.md

 ## Defining colors for a light theme

-The original PowerShell ISE can be configured to use a light theme for both the editor and console panes.
+The PowerShell ISE can be configured to use a light theme for both the editor and console panes.
 You can also view and change the colors that the ISE uses for various syntax and output types.
 You can use these color choices to define a similar theme for **PSReadLine**.